HKU International Affairs Office

 • Copy of your Passport Information Page & Visa Label (affixed onto a blank page of passport) / HKID

-4. Your Gym Card
+4. Gym Card

 5. Petty Cash